carpentries-lab/metagenomics-R/_episodes/01-First-Steps-on-R.md

 ~~~
 {: .language-r}

-What would happend if you tap `ctrl` + `l`?
-Without the lesson page, can you remember what numbers the sum is made of in the variable `addition`?.
+What would happen if you tap `ctrl` + `l`?
+Without the lesson page, can you remember what numbers the sum is made of in the variable `addition`?
 **Reproducibility** is in our minds when we program (and when we do science).
 For this purpose,
 is convenient to type the commands we want to save in the script editor, and save the script periodically.
 We can run our code lines in the script by the shortcut `ctrl` + `Enter`
 (on Mac, `Cmd` + `Return` will work).
-Thus, the command on the current line, or the instructions
+Thus, the command on the current line or the instructions
 in the currently selected text will be sent to the console and will be executed.

 Time can be the enemy or ally of memory.
 We want to be sure to remember why we wrote the commands
-in our scripts, so we can leave comments(lines of no executable text) by beggining a line with `#`:
+in our scripts, so we can leave comments(lines of no executable text) by beginning a line with `#`:
 ~~~
 # Let's do some math in RStudio.
 How many times a year do the supermarkets change the bread that they use for
-# display?, if they change it every 15 days:
+# display? if they change it every 15 days:
 > 365/15
 ~~~
 {: .language-r}